yokopas/dna/README.md

 a list of individuals and should require as its second command-line argument the name of a text file containing the DNA sequence to identify.

-"$ python3 dna.py databases/large.csv sequences/5.txt"
+Example: "$ python3 dna.py databases/large.csv sequences/5.txt"

 If the program is executed with the incorrect number of command-line arguments, the program prints an error message.